Mycelium-Lab/BDNS/README.md

 ##  Accessing to binary file.

-If your environment does not have compiler, you can access to the raw hardhat artifacts files at `node_modules/@ensdomains/ens-contracts/artifacts/contracts/${modName}/${contractName}.sol/${contractName}.json`
+If your environment does not have compiler, you can access to the raw hardhat artifacts files at `node_modules/@bdnsdomains/bdns-contracts/artifacts/contracts/${modName}/${contractName}.sol/${contractName}.json`

 ## Contracts

 ## Registry

-The ENS registry is the core contract that lies at the heart of ENS resolution.
-All ENS lookups start by querying the registry.
+The BDNS registry is the core contract that lies at the heart of BDNS resolution.
+All BDNS lookups start by querying the registry.
 The registry maintains a list of domains, recording the owner, resolver, and TTL for each, and allows the owner of a domain to make changes to that data.
 It also includes some generic registrars.

-### ENS.sol
+### BDNS.sol

-Interface of the ENS Registry.
+Interface of the BDNS Registry.

-### ENSRegistry
+### BDNSRegistry

-Implementation of the ENS Registry, the central contract used to look up resolvers and owners for domains.
+Implementation of the BDNS Registry, the central contract used to look up resolvers and owners for domains.

-### ENSRegistryWithFallback
+### BDNSRegistryWithFallback

-The new implementation of the ENS Registry after [the 2020 ENS Registry Migration](https://docs.ens.domains/ens-migration-february-2020/technical-description#new-ens-deployment).
+The new implementation of the BDNS Registry after [the 2020 BDNS Registry Migration](https://docs.bdns.domains/bdns-migration-february-2020/technical-description#new-BDNS-deployment).

 ### FIFSRegistrar